-ANNAGHEARLY LOUGH

-H. 00,03

-Botanical
+Name of Area Acreage Grid Reference Scientific Interest Rating Priority ANNAGHEARLY LOUGH 50 Acres H. 00,03 Botanical Local B

 Annaghearly Lough is typical of many lakes in South and Central Leitrim.
-It has little marginal vegetation, the fields around run down to the lake, gradually increasing in aquatic plants and there is scarcely any devleopment of alder or willow thickets.
+It has little marginal vegetation, the fields around run down to the lake, gradually increasing in aquatic plants and there is scarcely any development of alder or willow thickets.
 The exception in this case is on an island in the lake.

-Juncus effusus (soft rush) and Phalaris arundinacea (reed grass) form the most noticeable marginal vegetation mixed with lower-growing species such as Carex flacca (a sedge), Myosotis caespitosa (forget-me-not) Triglochin palustre (arrow-grass), Cardamine pratensis (lady's smock) Filipendula ulmaria (meadow sweet) and Acrocladium (a moss).
+Juncus effusus (soft rush) and Phalaris arundinacea (reed grass) form the most noticeable marginal vegetation mixed with lower-growing species such as Carex flacca ( a sedge), Myosotis caespitosa (forget-me-not) Triglochin palustre (arrow-grass), Cardamine pratensis (lady's smock) Filipendula ulmaria (meadow sweet) and Acrocladium ( a moss).
 Rorippa (watercress) is submerged for part of the year, Equisetum fluviatile (water horse tail) Carex rostrata (bottle sedge) and Sparganium emersum (bur-reed) for longer periods.

-Two fully aquatic species that occur are Lemna trisulca (ivy-leaved duckweed) and Potamogeton filiformis.
+Two fully aquatic species that occur are Lemna trisulca (ivy-leaved duckweed, and Potamogeton filiformis (slender-leaved pondweed).
 This lake seems representative of a common type and has the additional claim of two uncommon species.